Monty Python's The Meaning of Life: The Crimson Permanent Assurance

 The short film The Crimson Permanent Assurance introduces the feature.
 It is about a group of elderly office clerks working in a small accounting firm.
 They rebel against yuppie corporate masters, transform their office building into a pirate ship, and raid a large financial district.
 One of the boardrooms raided reappears later in the film, from shortly before the attack begins until the narrator apologises and a skyscraper falls and crushes the marauders.

-The short was intended as an animated sequence in the feature, for placement at the end of Part V. Gilliam convinced the other members of Monty Python to allow him to produce and direct it as a live action piece instead.
+The short was intended as an animated sequence in the feature, for placement at the end of Part V. Gilliam persuaded the other members of Monty Python to allow him to produce and direct it as a live action piece instead.